RotherOSS/agentticketarticlepin/doc/content/index.rst

 Description
 ===========
-Pin Articles to show them at the top of the list.
+Pin Articles to show them at the top of the list in AgentTicketZoom.

 System requirements
 ===================